roleoroleo/yi-hack-MStar/README.md

 Quick explanation:
 - Download and install the SDK for MStar platform: the file name is "MStar MSC3XX SDK.zip" (Google is your friend).
 - Prepare the system installing all the necessary packages.
-- Copy home and rootfs partition files to ./stock_firmware/...
+- Copy original home and rootfs partition files to ./stock_firmware/... (don't ask me where to find them)
 - ./scripts/init_sysroot.all.sh
 - ./scripts/compile.sh
 - ./scripts/pack_fw.all.sh

+## Unbricking
+If your camera doesn't start repeat the hack as described above.
+You can use the same procedure even if you have a backup copy of the original partitions.
+If the bootloader works correctly the camera will restart.

 ## Acknowledgments
 Special thanks to the following people.